Thankbye/ssh_creation/README.md

 ## Introduction <a name="intro"></a>

 **SSH**, or Secure Shell, is a cryptographic network protocol used to securely access and manage devices over an unsecured network.
-It provides strong authentication and encrypted data communications, making it ideal for remote administration and file transfers.
+It provides strong authentication and encrypted data communications, making it ideal for remote administration and file transfer.

-SSH replaces **FTP** (File Transfer Protocol) because it offers enhanced security features.
-While FTP transmits data in plain text, making it vulnerable to eavesdropping, SSH encrypts the entire session, protecting sensitive information.
-Additionally, SSH supports secure file transfers through protocols like SFTP (SSH File Transfer Protocol), making it a more secure and versatile choice for managing files and systems remotely.
+SSH is replacing **FTP** (File Transfer Protocol) because it offers enhanced security features.
+While FTP transmits data in clear text, making it vulnerable to eavesdropping, SSH encrypts the entire session, protecting sensitive information.
+In addition, SSH supports secure file transfers through protocols like SFTP (SSH File Transfer Protocol), making it a more secure and versatile choice for remote files and systems management.

-## Setting Up <a name="setting"></a>
+## Set Up <a name="set"></a>

-To connect to an existant SSH session we need to use this command :
+To connect to an existing SSH session we need to use this command :

 > ssh user@IP

-When you type this SSH will ask you if you want to add this to **know_hosts**, it ask you this to store the IP of the server, this will ensure a more secure session.
-After that it will ask you your password then you will be connected
+When you type this SSH will ask you if you want to add this to **know_hosts**, it will ask you this to store the IP of the server, this will ensure a more secure session.
+It will then ask you for your password and you will be connected

 ## SSH Keys <a name="keys"></a>

 #### Generate the keys

-We can generate a pair of SSH keys to secure way more our session, in the pair there is a priviate keys (**id_rsa**) and a public key (**id_rsa.pub**).
-We can create the key with this:
+We can generate a pair of SSH keys to make way our session much more secure, in the pair there is a private key (**id_rsa**) and a public key (**id_rsa.pub**).
+We can generate the key with this:

 > ssh-keygen -t ed25519